 Insurance, Superannuation and Managed Investment providers are included depending on their size, relevance to consumers, range of products etc. In some cases we will exclude certain providers.
 For example, in health insurance we only rate open funds that anyone can join and in superannuation we only rate funds that are in the top 30 or with greater than $100m in funds under management.

 Canstar’s objective is to cover as much of the market as possible to provide consumers with the widest possible coverage.

 CANSTAR is not owned by a financial institution.
-It is privately owned by shareholders.
-Key people include:
+It is privately owned by private shareholders.

-Andrew Spicer (Managing Director) joined CANSTAR in 2007 and led the diversification of CANSTAR from banking into insurances and investments.
+Our Chief Executive Officer and Managing Director is Andrew Spicer.
+Andrew joined CANSTAR in 2007 and led the diversification of CANSTAR from banking into insurances and investments.
 He launched CANSTAR Blue, our consumer ratings firm, in 2010.
 Andrew was a group executive at Suncorp Metway, CEO of IT company WebCentral, and a McKinsey consultant, working in the financial services practice.
 He holds an MBA from the Australian Graduate School of Management where he won the Finance Prize, and has completed the leadership program at Harvard Business School.